-The hydraulic tank drain plug is located under the machine.
-A 3/8" Allen (hex) wrench is required to remove it.
+There are two hydraulic tank drain plugs located under the machine.
+Both must be removed to fully drain the tank.
+Place the machine in a Safe Condition.
+A 3/8" Allen (hex) wrench is required to remove them.
+See page 9.

-Fig. 34-Hydraulic Tank Drain Plug
+Fig. 31-Hydraulic Tank Drain Plugs